FAQs

 How can we start working with you?

-Typically, some publishers might be overloaded and need help.
+Typically, you might be overloaded inhouse.
 Some books might be particularly tricky and need careful handling.
-Some publishers might just be curious how they can do things differently and better.
-Some publishers might feel like exploring how we can develop new products or save them money.
+You might just be curious to see how you can do things differently and better.
+You might feel like exploring how we can develop new products or save you money.
+As an author you might be looking for constructive, insightful and civilized help with your typescript.
 Whatever the reason, please contact me.